 European Union (EU), Foreign, Commonwealth and Development Office (FCDO), Newton Fund

-To support university partnerships and collaborations which result in improvements in practice, teaching, learning and research in partner countries and the UK
+To support university partnerships and collaborations which result in improvements in practice, teaching, learning and research in partner countries and the UK.

-By encouraging collaboration at system-to system level we ensure that our interventions will have a greater impact, be more efficient and of more mutual benefit than a series of single initiatives.
+By encouraging collaboration at system-to-system level we ensure that our interventions will have a greater impact, be more efficient and provide more mutual benefit than a series of single initiatives.
 We do this by supporting institutional capacity building in partner countries, such as India and Thailand, and brokering new opportunities for higher education programmes that support systems and governance reform, identifying capacity issues at national, institutional and individual levels.
 This is how we add value and go beyond supporting individual institutions’ international strategies.